 My choice of Oil to cook with is coconut oil since it has a high heat point.

 Aside from its non-stick cooking ability and touting health benefits, coconut oil may be used to bake with.
-Coconut oil offers a slightly sweet, nutty, and of course, coconut flavor that can enhance your baked goods.
+Coconut oil offers a slightly sweet, nutty, and of course, coconut flavor, similar to coconut water, that can enhance your baked goods.

 Coconut oil is relatively cheap and may be found in almost any grocery chain.